|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 A morning departure for a 3-day/2-night river safari to the Lemanak River, deep in the interior of Sarawak.
 We begin by road and continue our journey up-river by native longboat.
 Along the river, people of the Iban tribe live in traditional longhouses.

 Day 4: Journey to Iban Culture

 This morning we take a guided hike to learn about tribal life: how they hunt, fish, practice agriculture, pray and educate themselves.
 Spend a wonderful afternoon and evening with the families of Ngemah longhouse.
 Witness and participate in their daily chores.
 This is an excellent opportunity to experience the Iban culture.

 Day 5: River Safari

 Following breakfast, bid goodbye to your Iban hosts and begin the journey to Kuching.
 Travel downstream by longboat to the river jetty, where we change our mode of transportation and continue by vehicle to the city.
-Arrive back in Kuching for dinner and overnight.

 Day 6: Explore Colonial Kuching